Good News

 Three-day dance Is moving

-By Jill Syke
+By Jill Sykes

 Between Silence and Light. a three-day dance event devised by Yen Lu Wong for the One Extra Dance Group, performed outdoors in Sydney on Friday, Saturday and Sunday.